os-chip-design/chip-design-intro/01_intro.md

 ## Moore's Law: the Exponential Growth

- * Number of transistors on a chip doubles every 2 years
+ * The number of transistors on a chip doubles every 2 years
  * Predicted by Gordon Moore in 1965 (Intel co-founder)
    * Still holds, but not for free
    * Transistors are getting smaller
    * Power density is increasing
-   * 7 nm technology node is common now
+   * The 7 nm technology node is common now
-     - x nm was originally gate length, but not anymore
+     - x nm was originally the gate length, but not anymore
    * When is the end of Moore's Law?
  * [Moor's Law](https://en.wikipedia.org/wiki/Moore%27s_law)